home-assistant/home-assistant.io/source/_docs/automation/trigger.markdown

 ## Merging lists of triggers

 {% caution %}
-This feature requires Home Assistant version 2024.9 or later.
-Set the `min_version` for the blueprint to at least this version if using this feature.
-Otherwise, the blueprint will generate errors on older versions.
+This feature requires Home Assistant version 2024.10 or later.
+If using this in a blueprint, set the `min_version` for the blueprint to at least this version.
 {% endcaution %}

 In some advanced cases (like for blueprints with trigger selectors), it may be necessary to insert a second list of triggers into the main trigger list.
 This can be done by adding a dictionary in the main trigger list with the sole key `triggers`, and the value for that key contains a second list of triggers.
 These will then be flattened into a single list of triggers.
 For example: